|

 The public water corporation which consumed the

-predicted during the passage of the Water (S) Act it is already
+UNISON predicted during the passage of the Water (S) Act it is

-ten private sector groups to undertake the £1.8bn investment programme.
+of ten private sector groups to undertake the £1.8bn investment

-This comes after the dismal record of water PFI schemes is becoming
+programme.
+This comes after the dismal record of water PFI schemes

-obvious to all.
-As UNISON warned this is another step towards the
+is becoming obvious to all.
+As UNISON warned this is another step

 Water Quality